MicrosoftDocs/Viva/Viva/solutions/align-loose-vs-tight.md

 > - **Company Objective:** Earn customer love and trust.
 >     - **Company Key Result:** Increase retention rate to 99% in Q4.

 Using tight alignment, Jane, the VP of Customer Success, directly inherits the company key result of retention, and it becomes her top level objective.
-From there, she will set three key results in order to reach that objective.
+From there, she'll set three key results in order to reach that objective.

 > [!NOTE]
 > - **Jane (VP, Customer Success) Objective:** Increase retention rate to 99% in Q4.